eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

         <figcaption>WaveNet animation.
 Source: <a href="https://deepmind.com/blog/wavenet-generative-model-raw-audio/">Google DeepMind</a>.</figcaption>
     </figure>

-    * Put simply, **an autoregressive model is merely a sequential model in which one predicts future values from past values.**
+    * Put simply, **an autoregressive model is merely a feed-forward model which predicts future values from past values.**
-    * Autoregressive models offer a compelling bargain: you can have stable, parallel and easy-to-optimize training, faster inference time computations, and completely do away with [backpropagation through time](https://en.wikipedia.org/wiki/Backpropagation_through_time), if you are willing to accept a model that (by design) _cannot have_ infinite memory.
-There is [some recent research](http://www.offconvex.org/2018/07/27/approximating-recurrent/) to suggest that for many applications, this is a worthwhile tradeoff.
+    * I'll explain this more later, but it's worth saying now: autoregressive models offer a compelling bargain.
+You can have stable, parallel and easy-to-optimize training, faster inference computations, and completely do away with the fickleness of [truncated backpropagation through time](https://en.wikipedia.org/wiki/Backpropagation_through_time), if you are willing to accept a model that (by design) _cannot have_ infinite memory.
+There is [some recent research](http://www.offconvex.org/2018/07/27/approximating-recurrent/) to suggest that this is a worthwhile tradeoff.

 - Generative
     * Informally, a generative model is one that can generate new data after